benji6/andromeda/README.md

 ### Effect plugin API

 `EffectPlugin` should be a constructor or factory function which is newed up with an object with the following props:
-- `audioContext` - `instanceof AudioContext` reference to the audioContext instance used by Elemental
+- `audioContext` - `instanceof AudioContext` reference to the audioContext instance used by Andromeda
 - `bpm` - `Number` - current bpm

 ```javascript